- How do I protect myself from bed bugs when I travel?

 How do I protect myself from bed bugs when I travel?

-While there’s no guarantee that you’ll never encounter bed bugs during business or vacation travel, the following steps may help you avoid bringing bed bugs home with you when you travel:
+While there’s no guarantee that you’ll ever encounter bed bugs during business or vacation travel, the following steps may help you avoid bringing bed bugs home with you when you travel:

 Before Traveling: There isn't much you can do before traveling.
 Bed bugs are an “equal opportunity infester” and have been found in everything from five star resorts all the way down to "flea bag" hotels.
 Checking out one of the many online bed bug reporting sites isn't much use.
 The content of such websites is reported by the general public and not subject to verification.
 As such, the information posted may or may not be reliable or timely.